Azizsin7/Truth-Table/Readme.md

 ----
 Purpose:

-This Python file implements a Boolean algebra calculator that generates truth tables for logical expressions.
+This Python file implements a Boolean algebra calculator that generates truth tables for logical expressions using GUI.

 * Module used:
     1. from itertools import product